How To Downsize Your Home In 10 Easy Steps

 Step 9: Consider Donating When You Downsize

 Not everyone wants to go through the trouble of selling used items online or organizing a garage sale.

 Selling yourself can be time-consuming and you may be tempted to toss things in the dumpster even if they offer real value to someone else.
 For many household items there’s an easier way to declutter and downsize without throwing out furniture, old beds, or other items that might help someone else.

 Donating household items is a great way to get your old things out of your way and do something worthwhile that will make you feel good about yourself at the same time.

 There are many great organizations such as The Restore, The Salvation Army and Goodwill that will come right to your home for large items such as mattresses and kitchen cabinetry, so that you don’t have to worry about the logistics.

-It’s a win-win for everybody involved.
+Donating gently used items is a win-win for everybody involved.

-There’s a sense of relief that hits you when you’ve sold everything that you no longer need or donated it to a charitable organization.
+There’s a sense of relief that hits you when you’ve sold everything that you no longer need or donated to a charitable organization.